tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 2. Hover over the “Online Purchases" metric in the table and click on the gear icon when it appears.
 This will open column settings.
       - In column settings, click on the "Use non-default attribution model" checkbox down in the Data settings section to enable Attribution IQ on this metric.
 This will open the Attribution IQ configuration window.
-      - From here we can select the Attribution Model and Lookback Window.
+      - From here we can select the Attribution Model and Lookback Window
       - Click on the Model drop-down list to access all the attribution models available and select “Linear”
       - Click on the Lookback window drop-down and select “Person (Reporting Window)” and click Apply